UdonK1ng/DSC180AB-Solar/README.md

   Here is a flowchart depicting the entire process starting from the data all the way to the creation of the machine learning model.
 ![Project Flow chart (3)](https://github.com/UdonK1ng/DSC180AB-Solar/assets/97561013/abefca97-76bc-4e5e-b4d8-1ff3031a20db)
 # <span style="color: #004a99;">Results</span>
-  To judge model performance, we calculated the RMSE for the x0 and the k parameters based on their actual values compared to what the model predicted the value would be.
+  To judge model performance, we calculated the RMSE(Root Mean Squared Error). for the x0 and the k parameters based on their actual values compared to what the model predicted the value would be.
 Here are our graphs showing the RMSE for different models as sample size increases.
-The same color bands show the range of values that come from testing the model 100 times.
+The same color bands show the range of values that come from testing the model 100 times, while the solid line is the average RMSE from all the tests.

 ![x0_sample_performance (1)](https://github.com/UdonK1ng/DSC180AB-Solar/assets/97561013/a26fb123-43b5-4115-83e6-1e0dee7d18d7)